 Christos Papadopoulos was born in Munich, Germany in 1981.
-After obtaining a first class degree in Computer Science from the University of Liverpool, I have been working in research with the Pattern Recognition and Image Analysis (PRImA) research lab since 2003; first in the University of Liverpool and currently in the University of Salford since 2005.
-I am currently employed as a lecturer in the School of Computing, Science & Engineering of the University of Salford (since April 2015).
+After obtaining a first class degree in Computer Science from the University of Liverpool, I worked in research with the Pattern Recognition and Image Analysis (PRImA) research lab since 2003; first in the University of Liverpool and later in the University of Salford since 2005, where I progressed from Research Assistant to the position of Lecturer in Computer Science.
+I am currently employed by the University of Liverpool's School of Architecture, working as IT Consultant and Lead Developer for the ArCHIAM center.

 In teaching, I have been in charge of the organisation and delivery of modules in various topics, including Programming, Web Development and Information Security and have been involved in the co-supervision of projects ranging from group assignments to final year and masters dissertations.